ironman9967/redux-check-task/README.md

 # redux-check-task

-A redux state manager for async tasks and check tasks.
+A redux state manager for async tasks and checks.
 A **task** is a unit of async work that should only be run under certain conditions or in certains ways.
 A **check** is two tasks, one for the work and one to check if the work should done.
-Provides reducers and action creators to handle state and dispatch task or check performances.
+Provides reducers and action creators to handle task state and to dispatch task or check actions.

 ## Getting Started